oscarbranson/latools/docs/source/users/beginners/1-getting-started.rst

 You should see four .csv files, which are raw data files from an Agilent 7700 Quadrupole mass spectrometer, outputting the counts per second of each analyte as a function of time.
 Notice that each .csv file either has a sample name, or is called 'STD'.

 .. note:: Each data file should contain data from a single sample, and data files containing measurements of standards should all contain an identifying set of characters (in this case 'STD') in the name.
-For more information, see :ref:`advanced_data_formats`.
+For more information, see :ref:`data_formats`.